Rami Ranger, Baron Ranger: Controversies

 In 2020, an employment tribunal at Watford ruled that, in a 2018 phone call, Ranger victimised, harassed and discriminated against a female employee who complained about workplace harassment, contrary to the Equality Act 2010.
 His words were found to have had the effect of "violating the claimant's dignity and creating an intimidating, hostile, degrading, humiliating and offensive environment for her".
 On appeal, the Employment Appeal Tribunal upheld the findings of harassment and discrimination against Ranger but allowed the claim of victimisation to be reheard; that claim was later withdrawn by the employee.
 Ranger won a subsequent legal case in which the employee's £673,000 compensation claim was struck out.

-In 2022, the House of Lords commissioner for standards initiated an investigation into Ranger following a complaint by Poonam Joshi, a female journalist who accused him of bullying and harassment.
+In 2022, the House of Lords Commissioner for Standards initiated an investigation into Ranger following a complaint by Poonam Joshi, a female journalist who accused him of bullying and harassment.
 Joshi was investigating Ranger's alleged links to Nithyananda, a controversial Indian guru, a representative of whom was invited to a Diwali event hosted by Ranger at the Palace of Westminster in October 2022.
 The commissioner's report, published in June 2023, found that Ranger bullied and harassed Joshi through a series of tweets and WhatsApp messages.
 He apologised to Joshi, and promised to undertake social-media training and re-attend a seminar on the parliamentary behaviour code, in lieu of being suspended from Parliament.

 Ranger wrote to BBC director-general Tim Davie in January 2023 to complain about the documentary series India: The Modi Question, which examined Indian prime minister Narendra Modi's role in the 2002 Gujarat riots; in his letter, Ranger demanded to know whether the BBC's "Pakistani-origin staff were behind this nonsense".
 He withdrew his comments after they were accused of being "racially charged".

 Honours

 Ranger was appointed Member of the Order of the British Empire (MBE) in the 2005 Birthday Honours for services to business and the Asian community, and promoted to Commander of the Order of the British Empire (CBE) in the 2016 New Year Honours for services to business and community cohesion.
 He was awarded honorary degrees by the University of West London in 2016, the University of Wolverhampton in 2021, and London South Bank University in 2022.

 Ranger's CBE appointment was revoked in December 2024 for "bringing the honours system into disrepute".
 The Honours Forfeiture Committee was understood to have considered Ranger's bullying and harassment of Joshi, as well as derogatory comments about the Pakistani and Sikh communities, in deciding to strip Ranger of the honour.
+In 2026, it was reported that Ranger was suing Prime Minister Keir Starmer, claiming that the decision to revoke the honour posed a threat to free speech and made him a victim of cancel culture.